gustavosbarreto/electric-webview/README.md

 Where `$PREFIX` is the prefix where you installed Instant WebView.

-Before loading the library you must set `INSTANT_WEBVIEW_TRANSPORT` environment variable to the transport layer you are using in Instant WebView.
+Before loading the library you must set `INSTANT_WEBVIEW_TRANSPORT` environment variable to the transport layer you are using in your instance of Instant WebView.

 Example: